 After reading the Gut and Psychology Syndrome by Dr. Natasha Campbell-McBride, I decided to follow her recommendations.
 In fact, having been on steroids for my rheumatoid arthritis and medicine for osteoporosis, I decided to stop all medicines and supplements so I would know for sure that it was indeed the GAPS diet that was providing the relief.
 Now, I am not necessarily recommending this approach for everyone, it was simply what I felt was right for me.

 With GAPS, patients have problems absorbing vitamins and minerals because of their gut dysbiosis so, not only is supplementation often a waste (since nutrients go unabsorbed), it may actually aggravate the already inflamed digestive tract.
 The beauty of the GAPS diet is that anyone can do it – it just requires the will to stick to it and be patient during the healing process.
 That being said, there are cases complicated by other factors, such as, adrenal fatigue.
 In these cases, seeking the guidance of a certified GAPS provider can be helpful.
-GAPS providers are doctors and nurses who work with GAPS patients and you can find them listed by states here.
+GAPS providers are doctors and nurses who work with GAPS patients.

 My daughter-in-law used Biodynamic Wellness in California via phone consultations.
 After filling out an extensive history and diet diary, she had scheduled phone consultations.
 I am in no way affiliated with them but recommend them because they did help Jessica tweak some aspects of the GAPS diet while also managing and treating adrenal fatigue.